dfaram7/docshots/README.md

 This solution uses goog.io, They have free and commercial packages available.

-It is advised that you run the notebook in a sandbox or vm as it does involve downloading documents unchecked from the internet.
+It is advised that you run the notebook in a sandbox or vm as it does involve downloading untrusted documents from the internet.

+Clone the repository
+`git clone `

 Install the requirements